 REQUIREMENT FOR AN ECC DECISION

-There is a need for an ECC Decision to allow for the harmonised use of the System in, and to permit access to, the GSM 1800 MHz frequency band.
+There is a need for an ECC Decision to allow for the harmonised use of the System in, and to permit access to, the 1800 MHz and 2100 MHz frequency bands.

+This ECC Decision initially designated only the 1800 MHz band for GSM systems.
+However subsequent to a request to study the possibility to use UMTS and LTE technologies for onboard aircraft mobile communications, the ECC decided to update this ECC Decision.
+The technical conditions for the use of the added cellular technologies are detailed in ECC Report 187 whose results are included in the Annex of this ECC Decision.

-ECC Decision of 1 December 2006 on the harmonised use of airborne GSM systems in the frequency bands 1710-1785 MHz and 1805-1880 MHz (ECC/dec/(06)07) amended 13 March 2009 and amended xx xx xxxx
+ECC Decision of 1 December 2006 on the harmonised use of airborne GSM and LTE systems in the frequency bands 1710-1785 MHz and 1805-1880 MHz, and airborne UMTS systems in the frequency bands 1920-1980 MHz and 2110-2170 MHz (ECC/dec/(06)07) amended 13 March 2009 and amended xx xx xxxx

 “The European Conference of Postal and Telecommunications Administrations, (style: ECC paragraph)